 Ways to Complete GE Requirements Other Than by Course Work

-In addition to completing approved courses, students may satisfy individual GE requirements within the university core by (1) transferring acceptable credit from other academic institutions, (2) receiving credit from selected Advanced Placement (AP) and International Baccalaureate (IB) examinations, (3) passing exemption or challenge examinations offered for some classes at the university, or (4) fulfilling a GE through a major.
+In addition to completing approved courses, students may satisfy individual GE requirements within the university core by (1) transferring acceptable credit from other academic institutions, (2) receiving credit from selected Advanced Placement (AP) and International Baccalaureate (IB) examinations, or (3) passing exemption or challenge examinations offered for some classes at the university.

 1. Transfer Credit.
 The application of transfer credit to GE requirements is handled by the Transfer Evaluation Office, A-41 ASB, (801) 422-8522.
-Transfer Guides have been arranged with several junior and community colleges to facilitate the transfer process for students including those who have completed certain associate degrees.
+Transfer Guides have been arranged with several junior and community colleges to facilitate the transfer process for students, including those who have completed certain associate degrees.
 See Transfer Evaluation website for a list of Transfer Guides.
-The Transfer Evaluation Office can be contacted for up-to-date information regarding the status of agreements with other institutions not listed on their website.
+The Transfer Evaluation Office (in the Registrar's Office) can be contacted for up-to-date information regarding the status of agreements with other institutions not listed on their website.

 2. Advanced Placement and International Baccalaureate Credit.
-The results of some Advanced Placement (AP) and International Baccalaureate (IB) exams may be used to meet certain GE requirements and to obtain general university credit.
+The results of some Advanced Placement (AP) and International Baccalaureate (IB) exams may be used to meet certain GE requirements and obtain general university credit.
 AP or IB credit posted to a transfer institution will be evaluated upon BYU's standards and not those of the transfer institution.
-The Admission Services Office can be contacted for details regarding credit hours and exemption from GE requirements for both AP and IB exams.
+See admissions.byu.edu/apib-classes for details regarding credit hours and exemption from GE requirements for both AP and IB exams.

 Note: College Level Examination Program (CLEP).
-BYU stopped giving credit for general exams in 2000.
+BYU discontinued awarding credit for general exams in 2000.
 At this time BYU does not give credit for subject exams either.
 CLEP credit posted to another institution's transcript is reevaluated based on BYU's standards.

 3. Exemption and Challenge Examinations.
 Some requirements can be accomplished by successfully completing an examination.
 Two types of examinations are available: the exemption exam and the challenge exam.
-The primary difference between an exemption exam and a challenge exam is that an exemption exam is used exclusively to fulfill a general education requirement.
-No academic credit or letter grade is posted to the transcript.
-The challenge exam, however, is not restricted to GE courses, and academic credit and a letter grade may be posted to the transcript if the student so choose.
+An exemption exam is used exclusively to fulfill a general education requirement; no academic credit or letter grade is posted to the transcript.
+A challenge exam, on the other hand, is not restricted to GE courses, and academic credit and a letter grade may be posted to the transcript if the student so chooses.
 A student may take an exemption or challenge exam for a single course only once during each semester or term.
-Students do not have to be enrolled in a course to take an exemption or challenge exam.
-However, some of the exams are given early enough each semester/term so that students who are enrolled and pass the exam may withdraw from the course.
+Students need not be enrolled in a course to take an exemption or challenge exam.
+However, some exams are given early enough each semester/term so students who are enrolled and pass the exam may withdraw from the course.
 Students not enrolled in a course have an opportunity to take the challenge or exemption exams offered at the Testing Center.
-See the chart under Policies and University Core, "Intro to the Undergraduate Degree" for the current semester for more information or contact the department in question.

 How Do You Get Help with Specific Questions Concerning General Education?

-The essential information concerning general education is found in this catalog or online at the University Core section of the current Class Schedule under "Introduction to the Undergraduate Degree" (http://core.byu.edu).
-Additional late-breaking information, plus advice about general education requirements can be obtained from the college advisement centers.
-The college advisement centers, together with the University Advisement Center, 2500 WSC, provide assistance with registration, graduation requirements, policies and procedures, fields of study, changes of major, and many other aspects of academic life.
-Students can access a progress report through MyMAP; this report will generate a personalized report that includes a list of GE requirements students have completed.
-(Log on to MyBYU; select "School" then "MyMAP"; then the tab, "Plan MyMAP"; click on the Progress Report link on the right-hand side of the page.
+College advisement centers, together with the University Advisement Center, 2500 WSC, provide assistance with registration, graduation requirements, policies and procedures, fields of study, changes of major, and many other aspects of academic life.
+Students can access a progress report through MyMAP.
+This report will generate a personalized list of GE requirements completed.
+(Log on to MyBYU; select "School" then "MyMAP"; under the "Tools" menu on the left side of the page, click on "My Progress Report."
 Students can also type "Plan" in the Quick URL box in the MyBYU home page which will take them to the MyMAP page.)

 The University Core

-The current University Core details are found at core.byu.edu.
+The current University Core details are found in the catalog, here.